-Remembering your answers (clues) Solve the puzzle / answer a question Multi-caches are characterized by the way each new waypoint is calculated from numbers found earlier during that trail.
+Remembering your answers (clues) Solve the puzzle / answer a question Multi-caches are characterised by the way each new waypoint is calculated from numbers found earlier during that trail.
 These numbers are stored in variables named A, B, C ...
 Z So GCBuddy contains a list of these clues named A ...
 Z with the possibility to input a number, calculate a formula or enter the result of one of the built in conversion tools for each entry.

 Text conversion

 Some questions result in a word instead of a number.
-A typical conversion is to substitute each letter by a value according to some scheme and then add these numbers.
 The text conversion tool supports that: enter the text and the tool will calculate the outcome of the sum of all character values.
 Options are:

-- a=1,b=2, ... z=26 etc.
+- •a=1,b=2, ... z=26 etc.

-- a=26, b=25, ... z=1
+- •a=26, b=25, ... z=1

-- abc=2, def = 3, ... wxyz = 9 (phonepad)
+- •abc=2, def = 3, ... wxyz = 9 (phonepad)

-- Sum of digits and sum of digits until 1 digit remains are all supported.
+- •Sum of digits and sum of digits until 1 digit remains are all supported.

 Roman numerals

 Often a roman number on a building has to be converted to the decimal system.

 The Roman number calculator does just that so the result can be saved in one of the clue entries.